philthinker/ICECUBE-VREPToolbox/README.md

 - For MATLAB users, clone the master branch anywhere you want.
 Move 'loadICECUBE.m' out of ICECUBE-VREPToolbox and trim the file based on your requirement.

-- For ICECUBE v2.2 users, make sure to follow the sequence: **ICECUBE_init -> ICECUBE_start -> ICECUBE_stop -> ICECUBE_delete** whenever you use the toolbox.

 - For ICECUBE v2.3 users, follow the sequence: **ICECUBE() -> ICECUBE.start() -> ICECUBE.stop() -> ICECUBE.delele()** whenever you use the toolbox.

-- Do not mix the ICECUBE v2.2 APIs and ICECUBE v2.3 APIs.

 ## Demo